Top Solutions for Dogs and Wooden Slippery Stairs

 Why is my dog slipping on hardwood floors?

-Your dog may be slipping on hardwood floors because they can't get traction on the smooth surface and their toenails can't grip the floor.
+Your dog may be slipping on hardwood floors because they can't get traction on the smooth surface and their toenails can't grip the edge of the floor.
 This is especially true for dogs with an abnormal gait or weaker muscles.

 Should I be worried if my dog fell down the stairs?